evangeliazve/aacl-public/README.md

 The repository includes the released feature matrices, machine-learning result workbooks, agreement outputs, SHAP interpretation tables, and scripts used to rerun the supervised-stage experiments.

+For OpenReview submission, the materials are separated into two archives: one data archive containing released matrices/results/appendix workbooks, and one software archive containing scripts, configuration, dependencies, and documentation.
+The GitHub repository keeps both parts together for convenience.

 ---

 ## Repository structure